EasyText: Controllable Diffusion Transformer for Multilingual Text Rendering: Method

-which maps the normalized horizontal coordinate $u/(W_c-1)$ to a point between $x_1$ and $x_2$, and similarly $v/63$ to a point between $y_1$ and $y_2$, achieving a linear scaling and translation of the patch coordinates into the target domain.
-The positional encoding is then re-aligned by applying the affine transform to each coordinate in condition image $(u,v)$.
-Specifically, the transformed positional encoding at the target location $\text{PE}_t(x, y)=\mathcal{T}_{\text{aff}}(u,v)$ is assigned from the location in condition image.
-Thus, the new positional encoding for points in the condition image is given by:
+\textbf{Linear Alignment via Affine Transform.} Linearly interpolate the position in the condition image to the position in the target bounding box (an axis-aligned rectangular region in this case) $\Omega_t = [x_1:x_2,y_1:y_2]$.
+Assuming $u \in [0,W_c-1]$ and $v \in [0,63]$ (i.e. the condition image spans indices $0$ to $W_c$ horizontally and $0$ to $63$ vertically), the affine mapping $\mathcal{T}_{\text{aff}}: (u,v)\mapsto(x,y)$ is defined as: \begingroup \endgroup which maps the normalized horizontal coordinate $u/(W_c-1)$ to a point between $x_1$ and $x_2$, and similarly $v/63$ to a point between $y_1$ and $y_2$, achieving a linear scaling and translation of the coordinates in condition image into the target domain.
+The positional encoding in condition image is then re-aligned by applying the affine transform, yielding a transformed position \((u', v') = (x, y) = \mathcal{T}_{\text{aff}}(u, v)\).
+These transformed coordinates are used to update the positional encoding in condition image, enabling spatial consistency between the condition and target images.